quaap/GoalTender/README.md

 feels beyond the scope of what this app is for, namely, to help you keep track of your long-term goals.
 A spreadsheet, scheduler, or alarm app is more on target for finer-grained scheduling and tracking.
 But you can sort of get there by making your multi-times-a-day goals Daily and Cumulative.

+With that in mind, suggestions and feed back are welcome!